microbit-carlos/microbit-bird-activity/docs/activity.md

 ))
 ```

-You can play this `SoundEffect`, and change some of the values to see how that
+You can play this `SoundEffect`, and then change some of the values to see
-changes the sound.
+how that changes the sound.

 Info on the current implementation can be found in this preview of the docs:
 [https://microbit-micropython--753.org.readthedocs.build/en/753/audio.html](https://microbit-micropython--753.org.readthedocs.build/en/753/audio.html)

-This feature is still being developed, so feedback is welcomed!
+Remember,this feature is still being developed so maybe not everything is quite
+working, so let us know if you find any issues, and feedback is encouraged!

 ### Trying Sound Effects in the REPL